 Students are assigned to clinical affiliations for approximately fifteen week period, two days each week, to perform routine examinations under the supervision of a registered radiologic technologist.
 Critiques of radiographic images are conducted at the clinical site.
-Pre-requisites: RTC 108 with a minimum grade of C

 RTC 112 Clinical Radiography III (1 Credit)